modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/208-distribute.md

 )
 ```

-In Independent mode, it is as follows:
+In Independent Process Mode, it is as follows:

 ```python
 a = AgentA(